Aaron Schoenfeld: Club career

 Schoenfeld was originally drafted by the Montreal Impact in the second round (20th pick overall) of the 2012 MLS Supplemental Draft.

 On March 23, 2012, the Columbus Crew announced they had signed Schoenfeld after acquiring his rights from the Impact in exchange for a conditional pick in the 2013 MLS Supplemental Draft.
 He made his professional debut the day after his signing.
 He came on as a substitute for Emilio Renteria in the 69th minute against Montreal Impact, the team that had recently traded him.
 The Crew went on to win 2–0.

 While on loan with the Dayton Dutch Lions in 2014, Schoenfeld became the club's record holder for goals scored in a single season (12).
 Upon his return to the Columbus Crew, Schoenfeld scored a brace against the New York Red Bulls.
 He would later cite this as a highlight of his career, as after the match he received complimentary feedback from New York striker, Thierry Henry.

 In 2015, Schoenfeld signed with Maccabi Netanya following a brief trial.
 Schoenfeld was given temporary Israeli resident status by the Israeli Ministry of Interior on January 14, 2016, so he would not count as a foreigner for Netanya.
 Upon signing, Schoenfeld told the Israeli media, "having grown up in a Zionist Jewish family, I have always wanted to come and play soccer in Israel."

-On January 23, 2016, Schoenfeld made his Premier League debut for Netanya, coming on as a substitute for Itzik Cohen in a 1-0 loss to Hapoel Kfar Saba at Levita Stadium.
-After just two matches with Netanya, Schoenfeld signed a two and a half year deal with Hapoel Tel Aviv and was sold together with Netanya youth player, Fadi Najar, in exchange for ₪1 million.
+On January 23, 2016, Schoenfeld made his Premier League debut for Netanya, coming on as a substitute for Itzik Cohen in a 1–0 loss to Hapoel Kfar Saba at Levita Stadium.
+After just two matches with Netanya, Schoenfeld signed a two-and-a-half-year deal with Hapoel Tel Aviv and was sold together with Netanya youth player, Fadi Najar, in exchange for ₪1 million.

-Schoenfeld made his debut with Hapoel Tel Aviv in a Tel Aviv derby on February 7, 2016 scoring the opening goal in the second minute.
+Schoenfeld made his debut with Hapoel Tel Aviv in a Tel Aviv derby on February 7, 2016, scoring the opening goal in the second minute.
 He joined Maccabi Tel Aviv on Feb 2017.

 On February 12, 2020, Schoenfeld returned to Major League Soccer, signing with Minnesota United FC.
 Minnesota acquired Schoenfeld's MLS rights from the Columbus Crew in exchange for a second round pick in the 2021 MLS SuperDraft and additional considerations.
 Following their 2020 season, Minnesota opted to decline their contract option on Schoenfeld.

 On February 4, 2021, Schoenfeld joined MLS side Austin FC as a free agent ahead of their inaugural season.
 Following the 2021 season, Schoenfeld's contract option was declined by Austin.

 International career

-Media reports of Schoenfeld being called up to the Israeli national team for a friendly against Croatia started to surface on February 14, 2016, but has to date never received an invitation by the Israeli team.
+Media reports of Schoenfeld being called up to the Israel national team for a friendly against Croatia started to surface on February 14, 2016, but has to date never received an invitation by the Israeli team.